s9tpepper/centcom/notes.md

     Note: This didn't turn out so well, too complicated, kept duo structs

 ### Bugs
-[ ] Endpoints Selector window is broken when the project doesn't have any endpoints
+[x] Endpoints Selector window is broken when the project doesn't have any endpoints [ ] top right menu goes offscreen when the project/endpoint names change [ ] URL input border is sometimes incorrect
+[ ] sort the app themes so they're always in the same order